BasicAirData/AirDataComputer/Software/README.md

 [Work in progress, refer to the Wiki](https://github.com/BasicAirData/AirDataComputer/wiki)

 ## Introduction
-"i2" folder contains the firmware for Amaranth i2 and Android.
-Firmware is for a Teensy microcontroller board.
+Later firmware is for a Teensy microcontroller board 3.6 but it's backward compatible.

-In /i2/Libraries you find the ADC library.
+In /.../Libraries you find the ADC library.

-Within the "Third Party" folder you find the third party libraries necessaries to build the software.
-"Documentation" contains software related documentations.